CraftAcademyLabs/necta_01/03_javascript/scrimba_javascript.md

 ## JS part 1 - introduction

-JavaScript is a scripting or programming language that allows you to implement complex things on web pages.
+JavaScript is a programming language that allows you to implement complex things on web pages.